• Skip to main content

 • sanding sugar

-the steps for making this drop scone recipe
+how to make this drop scone recipe

 • In a large bowl, whisk the flour, brown sugar, baking powder, kosher salt, cinnamon and unsweetened coconut.